AipuAmeh/ecommerce-site/README.md

 Express, Sequelize, dotENV, and MySQL2 need to be installed for this application to run.
 ## Usage

 To install the routes, first connect to the database by adding your passowrd and username to a new .env file using the example file.
-Then enter "node seeds" into the integrated terminal to seed the pre-populated data.
-Finally, type "nodemon run watch" into the terminal to start the server and test the routes through Insomnia!
+Connect to the database by initiatlizing mySQL2.
+Then enter "node seeds" into the integrated terminal of "server.js" to seed the pre-populated data.
+Finally, type "nodemon run watch" into the same terminal to start the server and test the routes through Insomnia!

 ## Credits